Heathrow, Gatwick, Stansted, Luton, Manchester, Birmingham

 Brussels (CRL) from Stansted — Ryanair: Charleroi is 60km from Brussels by bus (60 minutes, €15).
 Fares around £40–65 one-way for April 4–5 — consistently one of the cheaper Easter options.
 Brussels itself is walkable and compact for a long weekend.

-Dublin (DUB) from Stansted — Ryanair: Back near its everyday pricing at £30–55 one-way for mid-bank-holiday departures.
+Dublin (DUB) from Gatwick or Stansted — Ryanair: Back near its everyday pricing at £30–55 one-way for mid-bank-holiday departures.
 Dublin is a strong 2–3 night option: no currency exchange, English-speaking, direct flights multiple times a day.

 See live prices now — fares change daily.
 Search real-time results from Aviasales.